-Claire Gravelin Ph.D. joined the SUNY Geneseo faculty as an Assistant Professor in Psychology in 2019.
-She received her Ph.D. in social psychology, with a minor in quantitative psychology, from The University of Kansas.
-While pursuing her degree, Dr. Gravelin served as a graduate teaching fellow for the University of Kansas Center for Teaching Excellence, where she assisted faculty in their pursuits of transforming their courses based on the principles of active learning.
-Dr. Gravelin has two broad avenues of research.
+Claire Gravelin PhD joined the SUNY Geneseo faculty as an assistant professor in psychology in 2019.
+She received her PhD in social psychology, with a minor in quantitative psychology, from The University of Kansas.
+While pursuing her degree, Gravelin served as a graduate teaching fellow for the University of Kansas Center for Teaching Excellence, where she assisted faculty in their pursuits of transforming their courses based on the principles of active learning.
+Gravelin has two broad avenues of research.
 The first concerns exploring the causes and consequences of the marginalization of women, particularly in the domains of sexual assault and women in leadership and STEM fields.
 The second avenue explores best practices in teaching and learning.
-In combining her two interests, Dr. Gravelin continually challenges herself to find new ways to incorporate digital literacy into her courses; from website design, to podcasting, to wiki-pages, Dr. Gravelin hopes to give students practice with transferable skills they can utilize regardless of academic pursuits.
+In combining her two interests, Gravelin continually challenges herself to find new ways to incorporate digital literacy into her courses; from website design, to podcasting, to wiki-pages, Gravelin hopes to give students practice with transferable skills they can utilize regardless of academic pursuits.

 Alla Myzelev received her PhD in visual and material culture from Queen’s University in Kingston, Canada.
-She is Assistant professor of Art History and Museum Studies at SUNY Geneseo where she teaches courses in modern and contemporary visual culture.
-She She is also a coordinator of Museum Studies minor.
-In her capacity as a faculty member of the museum studies and art history, she had developed several courses that encompass gender and digital humanities.
-She is currently exploring opportunities that Digital Humanities and Virtual Reality provide for teaching museum studies and art history.
-She has published extensively on feminism, activism, and material culture and is the author of Architecture, Design and Craft in Toronto 1900-1940: Creating Modern Living (Ashgate 2016). and editor of the essay collection Exhibiting Craft and Design: Transgressing the White Cube Paradigm (Routledge (2017).
+She is an assistant professor of art history and museum studies at SUNY Geneseo, and teaches courses in modern and contemporary visual culture.
+She is also a coordinator of Museum Studies minor.
+In her capacity as a faculty member of the museum studies and art history department, she had developed several courses that encompass gender and digital humanities.
+She is currently exploring opportunities that digital humanities and virtual reality provide for teaching museum studies and art history.
+She has published extensively on feminism, activism, and material culture and is the author of Architecture, Design and Craft in Toronto 1900-1940: Creating Modern Living (Ashgate 2016) and was editor of the essay collection Exhibiting Craft and Design: Transgressing the White Cube Paradigm (Routledge (2017).